saumatya/News-App/README.md

 4. Navigate through the search results using pagination controls.
 5. Optionally toggle the display of headline news for additional information.

+## Challenges Encountered

+### Rate Limiting Issue with NewsAPI
+During the development and testing phase, one significant challenge arose related to the rate limiting restrictions imposed by the NewsAPI.
+The API allows only 50 requests every 12 hours for developer accounts, with a maximum of 100 requests per day.
+As I was testing and refining the application's functionalities, I encountered the Status 429 "Too many requests" error, indicating that the rate limit had been exceeded.
+I had to register a new API key from new email.

+#### Resolution
+When I encountered the rate limiting issue it made me to consider broader aspects of error handling and user feedback.
+I realized the importance of informing users when the API returns an error status code or fails to respond.
+To address this, I implemented features such as displaying a "No results found" message when no news items are fetched.
+Additionally, I included console error logging to identify and debug any errors that arise during API interactions.
+These measures ensure that users are informed of any issues and provide a means for developers to diagnose and resolve problems effectively in the future.